Hotel deal finder

 Architecture

-The most surprising aspect of the architecture in the Pantheon are its measurements: the circular building has exactly the same diameter as its height: 43.5 metres.
+The most surprising aspect of the architecture in the Pantheon is its measurements: the circular building has exactly the same diameter as its height: 43.5 metres.
 The dome, which has the same diameter, is bigger than that of St. Peter's Basilica.
 At its top, a 9 meter diameter opening allows natural light to illuminate the entire building.

 The rectangular facade that hides the enormous dome is comprised of 16 granite columns which are each 14 meters in height, on which the following inscription can be seen: "M.AGRIPPA.L.F.COS.TERTIVM.FECIT", which means "Marcus Agrippa, son of Lucius, built this temple when he was a Consul."